-Bachelor of Science (Chemistry Major)
+Bachelor of Science (Chemistry Major), General concentration

 This degree is recommended for students interested in teaching high school chemistry or pursuing entry level positions in the chemical industry.
-It also offers the minimum coverage expected for admission to most graduate programs in chemistry.
+It offers the minimum coverage expected for admission to most graduate programs in chemistry.

-- CHEM 1110 & 1111: General Chemistry 1 Lecture and Laboratory
+- CHEM 1110 & 1111: General Chemistry I, Lecture and Laboratory

-- CHEM 1120 & 1121: General Chemistry 2 Lecture and Laboratory
+- CHEM 1120 & 1121: General Chemistry II, Lecture and Laboratory

 - CHEM 3111: Foundations of Inorganic Chemistry

-- CHEM 3211 & 3201: Foundations of Analytical Chemistry Lecture and Laboratory
+- CHEM 3211 & 3201: Foundations of Analytical Chemistry, Lecture and Laboratory

-- CHEM 3310 & 3301: Foundations of Organic Chemistry Lecture and Laboratory
+- CHEM 3311 & 3301: General Organic Chemistry I, Lecture and Laboratory

 - CHEM 3411: Foundations of Physical Chemistry